Van Life With Your Dog: The Complete 2026 Guide

 - Active breeds that need regular exercise (Labs, Shepherds, Cattle Dogs, Retrievers)

-- Confident, adaptable dogs who handle new environments well
+- Confident, adaptable dogs who handle new environments without prolonged stress

-- Dogs who are bonded to their owner and happy being close
+- Dogs bonded to their owner who are happy staying close

 Dogs That May Struggle